Agile software development at a glance

 7. Agile trends for 2019-2020

 We believe by bringing about obvious benefits for both software outsourcing teams and clients, Agile software development will become an even more common practice for a growing number of IT professionals.
-DevOps adoption will also be a notable trend among Agile practitioners in 2019-2020 due to the soaring demand of applying Agile software development methodologies into projects and organizations of larger scales in years to come.
+DevOps adoption will also be a notable trend among Agile practitioners in 2019-2020 due to the soaring demand for applying Agile software development methodologies into projects and organizations of larger scales in years to come.

 We are the offshore partner you’re looking for